vicwomg/jamtrip/README.md

 Once you're both connected, you should see the "connected!" indicator and you should both be able to hear each other!

-Note: For server hosting to work, you need to have UDP port 4464 open and if using hub mode, additionally ports 61000-61020 (depending on how many concurrent connections you want to support.
+Note: For server hosting to work, you need to have TCP/UDP port 4464 open and if using hub mode, additionally TCP/UDP ports 61000-61020 (depending on how many concurrent connections you want to support.
 Regular servers are one-on-one connections.
 Hub mode allows 3 or more people.
 For info on how to forward ports, [this article](https://www.howtogeek.com/66214/how-to-forward-ports-on-your-router/) is pretty good.

 ## Building JamTrip